phaubertin/jinue/userspace/lib/libc/README.md

 # Jinue libc

 This library provides a small subset of the standard C and POSIX functions.
-Its goal is not be a complete standard C library: an operating system build on top of the Jinue microkernel is expected to provide its own.
+Its goal is not be a complete standard C library: an operating system built on top of the Jinue microkernel is expected to provide its own.
 Rather, this library
 aims: